Gyanendra-Gupta/MovieSphere-movie-recommendation-system/README.md

 ## How It Works

-1. The application loads movie data, including movie titles, genres, descriptions, keywords, cast, and other metadata.
+1. Load and preprocess movie metadata from the TMDB dataset.
-2. The dataset is cleaned and preprocessed using Pandas and NumPy.
+2. Clean and transform the dataset using Pandas and NumPy.
-3. Movie descriptions and metadata are transformed into numerical feature vectors using TF-IDF Vectorization.
+3. Generate feature vectors using TF-IDF Vectorization.
-4. Cosine Similarity is used to calculate similarity scores between movies.
-5. When a user searches for or selects a movie, the recommendation engine returns the most similar movies.
-6. During registration, users select their preferred movie genres, which are stored in the database.
-7. Personalized recommendations are generated using the user's preferred genres, favorite movies, and recently viewed movies.
-8. Users can create playlists, manage favorites, save movies to Watch Later, and maintain their watch history.
-9. The Flask backend processes client requests, communicates with the database, and executes the recommendation engine.
-10. RESTful APIs deliver movie information and recommendations to the frontend.
+4. Calculate movie similarity with Cosine Similarity.
+5. Store user information, preferences, favorites, playlists, and watch history in the database.
+6. Generate personalized movie recommendations based on selected movies and preferred genres.
+7. Serve movie data and recommendations through RESTful Flask APIs.

 ---

 ## Project Highlights

-* Full-stack web application with a RESTful Flask backend
+* Full-stack web application with Flask REST APIs
-* Content-based recommendation system using Classical Machine Learning
+* Content-based recommendation engine using Classical Machine Learning
-* Secure JWT-based authentication and authorization
+* Secure JWT-based authentication
-* Personalized recommendations based on user preferences
+* Personalized recommendations based on user interests
-* Suggested Movies and Top Picks For You sections
-* Favorites, Watch Later, and custom playlist management
+* Favorites, Playlists, Watch Later, and Watch History
-* User profile with watch history and personalized statistics
-* Responsive design optimized for desktop and mobile devices
+* Responsive design for desktop and mobile devices
-* Modular, scalable, and maintainable project architecture
+* Modular and scalable project architecture
-* Clean, reusable, and well-structured code following software development best practices

 ---

 ## Getting Started

-1. Clone this repository.
+1. Clone the repository.
 2. Create and activate a Python virtual environment.
-3. Install the required backend dependencies.
+3. Install the required dependencies.
 4. Configure the database.
-5. Train the recommendation model and generate the required `.pkl` files.
+5. Train the recommendation model and generate the `.pkl` files.
 6. Start the Flask backend server.
 7. Launch the frontend application.
-8. Register a new account and select your preferred movie genres.
+8. Register an account, select your preferred genres, and start exploring personalized movie recommendations.
-9. Log in to explore movies, receive personalized recommendations, manage favorites, create playlists, save movies to Watch Later, and enjoy the complete MovieSphere experience.